 In all cases with class action allegations, the parties shall include in their Fed.
 R. Civ.
-P. 26(f) report proposed deadlines for completing discovery relevant to those allegations and for filing a motion to certify a class, and a proposed date for class action determination.
-No motion to certify a class shall be filed before the Rule 26(f) conference except by agreement of the parties or order of the court.
+P. 26(f) report proposed deadlines for completing discovery relevant to those allegations and for filing a motion to certify a class, as well as a proposed date for the class action determination.
+No motion to certify a class shall be filed before the Rule 26(f) conference except by agreement of the parties or order of the Court.